 The UE or the network with a running T3447 timer keeps the timer running when the UE transits from 5GMM-IDLE mode to 5GMM-CONNECTED mode.

-NOTE: If the UE transitions from 5GMM-IDLE mode to 5GMM-CONNECTED mode due to mobility and periodic registration update request without Uplink data status IE and with Follow-on request indicator set to 0, the UE initiates no further MO signalling except for mobility and periodic registration update requests without Uplink data status and with Follow-on request indicator set to 0 until the UE receives network-initiated signalling (e.g. DL NAS TRANSPORT message for MT SMS) or MT data over user plane, or after the UE has moved to 5GMM-IDLE state and the service gap timer is not running.
+NOTE: If the UE transitions from 5GMM-IDLE mode to 5GMM-CONNECTED mode due to mobility and periodic registration update request without Uplink data status IE and with Follow-on request indicator set to 0, the UE initiates no further MO signalling except for mobility and periodic registration update requests without Uplink data status and with Follow-on request indicator set to 0 until the UE receives mobile terminated signaling (e.g. DL NAS TRANSPORT message for MT SMS) or MT data over user plane, or after the UE has moved to 5GMM-IDLE state and the service gap timer is not running.

 If timer T3447 is running when the UE changes PLMN or enters state 5GMM-DEREGISTERED, the UE remains switched on, and the USIM in the UE remains the same, then timer T3447 is kept running until it expires.